JCWasmx86/LFinance/README.md

-# MoneyWatch
+# LFinance

-MoneyWatch is a program to manage your expenses easily.
+LFinance is a program to manage your expenses easily.

 Features:
 - Multiple accounts